-Map of Fez Medina
+Fez Travel Guide: Map of Fez Medina

 Here is a map of the Fez medina.
 We include a similar map of Fez in each itinerary packet that travelers receive before their tour takes place with us at Journey Beyond Travel.

 Fez is a medieval city, a heritage site, and for centuries life has largely gone on unchanged.
 You’ll find that with globalization, Fez has become a melting pot of languages.
-Most store owners, waiters and other workers know and understand Arabic, French and English.
+Most store owners, waiters and other workers know or understand Arabic, French, English and many other languages.
 More and more, Moroccans are happy to practice English and will be happy to tell you that Morocco was the first country to recognize the United States of America as an independent country.

-What to Do?
+Fez Travel Guide: What to Do?

 Go to a Hammam (A Traditional Moroccan Bath) – After a couple of days in Fez, there is nothing like scrubbing yourself clean.
 There are several local hammams (or “public baths”) if you are interested in a local experience.
 You can ask the staff at your lodgings for the closest local hammam and they will happily show it to you and tell you the hours, they vary by location.
 You will need to bring your own soap, towel, scrub brush and other amenities.
 Most riads offer a more upscale experience with private and couples spa and massage.

 Sacred Music Festival – Held every June, the Sacred Music Festival is one of the largest music festivals in Morocco featuring music from around the world.
 In 2013, the festival will be held from June 7 – 15th with an Andalusian theme.
 Visit the Fez Sacred Music Festival website for up-to-date details.